katiem0/gh-bbc-exporter/README.md

 - Issues are not exported (Bitbucket issues have a different structure from GitHub issues)
 - Repository and Pull request labels have not been implemented
 - User information is limited to what's available from Bitbucket API
-- Archives larger than 30 GiB are not supported by GitHub-owned storage
+- [Archives larger than 40 GiB](https://github.blog/changelog/2025-06-03-increasing-github-enterprise-importers-repository-size-limits/) are not supported by GitHub-owned storage
 - GitHub Enterprise Cloud with data residency is not supported

 ## Troubleshooting